purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 title:  "Where to eat at DjangoCon San Diego"
 date:   2018-09-25 15:00:00
 categories: python
-excerpt: "Places to eat while at DjangoCon in San Diego, most that are easy to get to."
+excerpt: "Places to eat while at DjangoCon in San Diego, many that are close to the hotel."
 ---

 Because the DjangoCon hotel is very close to the Rio Vista Trolley stop, I thought I would give some suggestions for food, starting with those that are reasonably easy to get to on the trolley.
 After 7 or 8 PM, the trolley runs only once per half hour, so you may end up wanting to use Lyft to get back if you used the trolley to get to your destination.
+Sigh...
+San Diego has a long way to go for good mass transit.

 This got kind of out of control as I keep adding to it based on places I love and what others have told me.
 Hope you enjoy your visit to San Diego!